 Prerequisites

-- Administrative access to edit
+- Administrative access to edit the sheet configuration

 - Familiarity with the configuration editor